ddablib/ddablib.github.io/EnvVars/3/Overview.md

 > In previous versions the component was registered with the Delphi IDE when this unit was included in a design time package.
 This is no longer the case.
 The component is registered only if `PJEnvVarsDsgn.pas` is included a _design_ package and `PJEnvVars.pas` is included in the same _design_ package or a _required_ package.

+## Compatibility

+The unit can be compiled with any Delphi compiler from Delphi 7 through to 11.3.
+It is compatible with 32 bit and 64 bit Windows targets.

+> It is possible, but not guaranteed, that the unit will compile with Delphi 4 to 6.

+The code is compatible with both the VCL and FMX frameworks.

+Non-Windows platforms are not supported due to the code's reliance on the Windows API.

 ## Links

 * [Programmers' Guide](./API.md) -- Classes, methods, properties etc.